Medically Reviewed by Nivin Todd, MD on December 17, 2020

 To help hold yourself in a "favorable position" without your back or legs giving out, Neporent recommends the hinge.
 Lean back at a 45-degree angle for a few seconds before returning upright, and repeat.
 The move is subtle but creates a lot of staying power.

-Developed to treat urinary incontinence, these strengthen your pelvic floor muscles, and that means explosive orgasms.
+Developed to treat urinary incontinence, these strengthen your pelvic floor muscles, and that may mean more intense orgasms.
 Women may be more familiar with Kegels, but they also help men prevent premature ejaculation.
 But studies show half of people don't do them correctly.
 Ladies, if you put a finger in your vagina, you should feel a pulling up when you squeeze.
 Men, your penis will lift up.

 This is a perfect way to strengthen the deepest layer of your ab muscles (transversus abdominis), along with your upper arms, thighs, and buttocks.
 These muscles help stabilize you so you can stay close to your partner when and where it counts most.
 Do it once a day, and build up to 60 seconds or longer.
 If it's too challenging on your toes, try balancing on your knees instead.

 Think of this yoga pose as another form of foreplay.
 It limbers your spine, helps get you into an even breathing rhythm, and improves focus -- so your mind stays in the moment.
-Move with a steady flow, so that each rounding up (the cow part) takes a full breath out and each arching downward (the cat part) takes a full breath in.
+Move with a steady flow, so that each rounding up (the cow part) takes a full breath in and each arching downward (the cat part) exhales out.